 Introduction

-Even if you’re not a big fan of deviled eggs, you just might become a convert when you try this recipe for wasabi Instant Pot deviled eggs.
-They’re like a burst of flavor when you pop them in your mouth.
+Even if you’re not a big fan of deviled eggs, you just might become a convert when you try this unique twist to deviled eggs.
+Wasabi deviled eggs are a burst of flavor when you pop them in your mouth.
 And they’re addictive!

 Deviled eggs are a classic appetizer made with hard-boiled eggs.
-The yolks are mixed with mayonnaise and spices and this mixture is used to fill the egg whites.
+The yolks are mixed with mayonnaise and spices, which are used to fill the egg whites.

-One of the things I love about these wasabi Instant Pot deviled eggs is how easy they are to make and how they’re a great last-minute appetizer.
-They are a great option for the holidays: Thanksgiving, Christmas, Easter and even 4th of July.
+One of the things I love about these wasabi deviled eggs is how easy they are to make and how they’re a great last-minute appetizer.
+They are a great option for the holidays: Thanksgiving, Christmas, Easter, and even the 4th of July.

 Tips and Substitutions